rassam001/js_tuts/README.md

 # JavaScript Tutorials.

-here is some examples and exercices of JS.
+here is some examples and exercises of JS.